beeware/briefcase/docs/how-to/contribute/code.rst

 - ``misc``; A minor or administrative change (e.g., fixing a typo, a minor language clarification, or updating a dependency version) that doesn't need to be announced in the release notes.

+This description in the change note should be a high level summary of the change from the perspective of the user, not a deep technical description or implementation detail.
+It is distinct from a commit message - a commit message describes what has been done so that future developers can follow the reasoning for a change;
+the change note is a "user facing" description.
+For example, if you fix a bug related to project naming, the commit message might read:

+    Disallow project names that begin with a number.

+The corresponding change note would read something like:

+    Project names can no longer begin with a number.

 Some PRs will introduce multiple features and fix multiple bugs, or introduce multiple backwards incompatible changes.
 In that case, the PR may have multiple